oauth-wg/oauth-first-party-apps/draft-parecki-oauth-first-party-apps.md

 # Resource Server Error Response

-Step-Up Authentication {{I-D.ietf-oauth-step-up-authn-challenge}} defines a mechanism for resource servers to tell the client to start a new authorization request, including `acr_values` and `max_age`, and `scope` from RFC6750.
+Step-Up Authentication {{RFC9470}} defines a mechanism for resource servers to tell the client to start a new authorization request, including `acr_values` and `max_age`, and `scope` from RFC6750.
 Upon receiving this request, the client starts a new authorization request according to this specification, and includes the `acr_values`, `max_age` and `scope` returned in the error response.

-This specification does not define any new parameters for the resource server error response beyond those defined in {{I-D.ietf-oauth-step-up-authn-challenge}}.
+This specification does not define any new parameters for the resource server error response beyond those defined in {{RFC9470}}.

 # Authorization Server Metadata {#authorization-server-metadata}